detachedsoul/apartment-rental-system/README.md

 - Made the delete property functionality.

 - Made the edit property functionality (This took a lot of time to figure out as I had to look for a way to keep track of what was being updated and update the tables in the database accordingly).

+- Added a WYSIWYG editor to provide text formatting for inputs.